M&S Bank: Credit Cards

 M&S Bank entered the credit card market in 2003 and offers various Mastercard-branded cards.
-Cards feature an 'M&S Points' loyalty scheme which rewards spending with Marks and Spencer vouchers and offers.
+Cards feature an 'M&S Points' loyalty scheme which rewards spending with Marks & Spencer vouchers and offers.
 An additional 'Club Rewards' option gives extra loyalty points and vouchers in return for a monthly membership fee, along with additional benefits when shopping at Marks & Spencer such as free delivery of online orders and in-store hot drinks.

+In spring 2024, it was disclosed that M&S Bank had two million credit card holders and that these customers' spending made up 16% of Marks & Spencer's turnover.

 Sparks Pay

 Launched in the autumn of 2022, Sparks Pay is a dedicated credit product for Marks & Spencer customers.
-It offers instant credit of up to £500 to spend on the M&S website and app, with up to 45 days interest free.
+It offers instant credit of up to £500 to spend at M&S online or in-store, with up to 45 days interest free.

 Loans

-Personal loans were introduced in 1989 and loans of up to £25,000 are available.
+Personal loans were introduced in 1989 and amounts of between £1,000 and £25,000 are available.

 Insurance

 The bank sells a selection of insurance products underwritten by various providers including: